*TERM DATES FOR THE SPRING TERM 2019: 19, 26 JANUARY, 2, 9 FEBRUARY, 2,9,16,23,30 MARCH*

 Music Treehouse – A new method of integrating Music Therapy into regular activity

 October 2017 marked the start of Music Treehouse’s second year at the HMDT Music Saturday Programme (SP).
 Supported by Youth Music and using public funding by the National Lottery through Arts Council England, Music Treehouse is a much needed SEN/D extension of our Saturday Programme which offers students a range of conditions the opportunity to participate in the programme, enabling us to broaden our inclusion to students who are often isolated and overlooked outside of the school environment.
+Music’s multi-dimensional tools are proven to be hugely motivational enabling SEN/D students to develop skills faster than any other activity by engaging several modes of learning including multi-sensory, tactile, visual, auditory and kinesthetic.
 A sense of community and working together to create music is integral to the SP, which is hugely sociable for both parents and students and Music Treehouse (MT) students have now joined the community.

 Parent of Music Treehouse participant